Information Sheet 2024/25

 Visitors

 Members may bring visitors.
-Senior or Student Members who bring a visitor pay £5 per visitor, Junior Members who bring a visitor pay £2 per visitor.
-Each visitor is allowed to play three times in a season with a member.
+Each visitor is allowed to play three times in a tennis year on payment of £5 per session (if introduced by a Senior or Student Member), or £2 (if introduced by a Junior Member).
 This is deducted from their subscription if the visitor subsequently joins.

-Please pay your visitor's fee online to Forest Row Lawn Tennis Club: sort code 30-92-92, account 00100971 or by completing a payment slip which can be found on top of the wall safe and deposit your visitor's fee and slip into the safe.
+Please complete a payment slip mentioning the date of the visit, names of the member and the visitor and amount paid which can be found on top of the wall safe and deposit the fee and slip into the safe.

 Tea, coffee and powdered milk is available in the clubroom if you would like to make yourself a hot drink.